3lvia/core-github-actions-runner/README.md

 go run main.go
 ```

+Git and Packer must be installed on your machine for this to work.

 ### Remove software

 We remove some software from the image to reduce build times.
 To remove software from the image, edit the `remove_software_list` variable in [main.go](main.go).
-After editing the script, run the following command:
+After editing the file, run the following command:

 ```bash
 go run main.go --apply